hypothesis/onboarding/.github/ISSUE_TEMPLATE/04_first_pr.md

 - [ ] **Engineer**: deploy or release your merged PR.

   If your PR was to a web app you need to test on QA and deploy to production.
 If your PR is to another project you may need to release a new version of that project.
 See our [docs about merging PRs](https://github.com/hypothesis/onboarding/blob/main/docs/merging.md) for details.

 [1]: https://stackoverflow.com/c/hypothesis/questions/385/386

+You can close this issue once you've deployed at least one of your PRs to production.
+Now that you now know how to write PRs and deploy them you can work with your buddy to identify more issues to fix.